rayfin-ucsd/CSE151AGroupProject/README.md

 When tuning this model, we found that the model would frequently get stuck outputting a single class since the Net Collections Amount in our dataset skewed so heavily towards a particular range of values.
 To mitigate such problems, we used undersampling to reduce bias in our training.
 This means using a fraction of the majority class observations for training.

 5-fold cross validation yielded promising test scores for this iteration.
-So far, our second model had yielded much better results than our first one and confirmed that classification is the appropriate approach for this dataset.
+So far, our second model has yielded much better results than our first one and confirmed that classification is the appropriate approach for this dataset.

 ### Method 3: